 All in all, I found that the Cadence Capsule system has been super handy not only when traveling, but also in my daily life.
 For example, when I recently went on a day trip to do some shopping, have dinner and see a show, I threw my hand cream, Aquaphor and Advil Capsules into my purse — all of which clung to each thanks to the magnetic pull.
 Whereas beforehand I would have had pills in a single-use plastic baggie and half-empty tubes floating in my purse, the Capsules were tidy, efficient and — I really can’t say this enough — super pretty to look at.

 What we didn’t love about them

 While we loved most things about the Capsules, there is one downside.
 In our testing, we found the product’s main drawback to be its size.
-Per the Cadence website, each Capsule can accommodate one to two weeks’ worth of skincare staples, two (or more) weeks’ worth of serum, two to three days’ worth of haircare or 17 tablet pills.
+Per the Cadence website, each Capsule can accommodate one to two weeks’ worth of skincare staples, two to three days’ worth of haircare or 25 small pills.
 While they’ll hold more of some products than others, for some, you won’t have enough space on a longer trip.
 So, the Capsules tend to be better for shorter trips — especially when it comes to shampoo and conditioner.

 The bottom line

 Similar to packing cubes for my clothes, Cadence Capsules — whether as a single Capsule, a pack of six or a pack of 12 — have brought a zen-like peace of mind to my packing routine.
 Ultimately, if you care about the planet and, like me, you have a robust arsenal of personal products to take on the road with you, this woman-owned brand is worth trying out.